 E.1 PURPOSE

-The purpose of this appendix is to provide additional guidance to the Nuclear Regulatory Commission (NRC) staff regarding the difference between minor and thanminor vendor and QA implementation findings.
-The information contained in this section provides clarification and examples that may help the inspector determine if an inspection finding is thanminor.
-In all cases, the final decision in determining if a finding is thanminor should be based on the specifics of the inspection finding.
+The purpose of this appendix is to provide additional guidance to the Nuclear Regulatory Commission (NRC) staff regarding the difference between minor and more-than-minor vendor and QA implementation findings.
+The information contained in this section provides clarification and examples that may help the inspector determine if an inspection finding is more-than-minor.
+In all cases, the final decision in determining if a finding is more-than-minor should be based on the specifics of the inspection finding.

 E.2 DEFINITION OF MINOR VIOLATIONS AND NONCONFORMANCES